t-kikuc/ecstop/README.md

-# ecstop
+# ecstop:  ECS+Stop

-ecstop is a tool to quickly clean your running ECS resources to save costs.
+ecstop is a CLI tool to quickly clean your running ECS resources to save costs.

-Pronounce: ee-c-stop
+Pronounce: ee-c-s-top / ee-c-stop

 <!--